Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends concerning the company's leverage and capital structure over the observed period.
+The analysis of the quarterly financial data reveals several notable trends regarding the company's debt levels, capital base, and leverage ratio over the five-year period ending in March 2023.

 Debt to Assets